 - 4.1) Non-therapeutic use of antibiotics or sulfas to control or mask disease or promote growth is prohibited.
 Animals that have been administered antibiotics may not be marketed to Niman Ranch.
-Additionally, growth-promoting hormones and beta-agonists, ionophores, and carbadox are prohibited. - 4.2) Animals that are sick or injured will be tended to and given immediate care to ensure reduced suffering, and/or mortality and lack of possible pathogen transmission.
+Additionally, growth-promoting hormones and beta-agonists, ionophores, and carbadox are prohibited. - 4.2) Animals that are sick or injured will be tended to and given immediate care to ensure reduced suffering, and/ or mortality and lack of possible pathogen transmission.
 Antibiotics must be administered to individual animals to treat disease if necessary, even though it will disqualify them from the program.
 Animal welfare is top priority of our producers and they will be suspended or be de-listed for failure to treat sick animals. - 4.3) Pigs that have been administered antibiotics or any other prohibited substance must be marked and/or segregated in some fashion to identify them as ineligible for this program.
-Treated animals must be identified, segregated and removed from the Niman Ranch program.
-Treated animals must be recorded. - 4.4) An animal that cannot recover without prolonged or acute suffering must be treated or humanely euthanized. - 4.5) Routine use of hormones to induce farrowing is prohibited.
-In the case of dystocia a one-time administration of hormones is permitted to ease farrowing. - 4.6) Parasites must be effectively managed.
+Treated animals must be sold to a market other than Niman Ranch.
+Ear tags, segregation into a treated pen, or continuous application of marking spray are acceptable methods of identification.
+All treated pigs must be recorded in producer's records in a manner that allows for their identification on the farm or the verification of their sale to an alternative market.
+Ear notching and ear hole punching are NOT acceptable methods of identification past 10 days of age. - 4.4) An animal that cannot recover without prolonged or acute suffering must be treated or humanely euthanized.
+A decision to treat or euthanize must be made immediately following observed ailment. - 4.4.1) Any animal suffering from a belly rupture larger than a grapefruit must be immediately euthanized, butchered, or be sold for butcher.
+Belly ruptured pigs of this size are not allowed to be sold for someone else to raise to a larger size in fear of the rupture bursting and causing unnecessary suffering. - 4.5) Routine use of hormones to induce farrowing is prohibited.
+In the case of dystocia administration of oxytocin is permitted to ease farrowing. - 4.6) Parasites must be effectively managed.
 Regular pasture rotations and proper bedding management and removal should be the primary method of preventing parasitical infestations.
-In cases where prevention has not been effective, medicinal regimens must be implemented to effectively control worms, lice, and mange. - 4.7) Organophosphates may not be used to control parasites, however, other pharmalogical agents are allowed.
+In cases where prevention has not been effective, medicinal regimens must be implemented to effectively control worms, lice, and mange.

+4.7) Organophosphates may not be used to control parasites, however, other pharmalogical agents are allowed.